 She refused for a long time to take it from Daddy but we tried at the same time everyday.
 For weeks she fussed, took two sips then refused the rest.
 Then one day she drank the whole thing.
 I think it was the consistency?
 She eventually got used to the idea?

-We tried a few different models but of course, she took to the Playtex nurser.
+We tried a few different models but of course, she finally took to the Playtex nurser.